Top 10 Collaboration Tools for a Startup to Boost Productivity

 2. Leadership

-Because of the impersonal and non-factual nature of work done via collaboration tools, it’s crucial for team leads to be more intentional with their leadership.
+Because work done via collaboration tools is impersonal and non-factual, it’s crucial for team leads to be more intentional about their leadership.

 They need to identify currents of conflict and unproductiveness and deal with them promptly.
 Good leadership involves good listening and people management skills.